HeringtonPress/OLC/Chapter01.md

 A referee should only call for a roll when both success and failure have interesting consequences.
 Sometimes, failure only means that it takes 10 minutes to achieve the action isntead of a few seconds.
 Bashing a door, for example, might take moments on a success, and 10 minutes on a failure, attracting monsters to the noise.

 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.
-It happens when you have contextual advantages or obstacle (shooting from very far, attacking under water, etc).
+It happens when you have contextual advantages or obstacle.

 ## Combat